dyluc/dyluc.github.io/_posts/2025-02-14-training-vision-transformers.md

 ![learning-rate-decay](/assets/vit/learning-rate-decay.png)

-# Model Training on SaturnCloud and SageMaker
+# Model Training on SageMaker

 Training models locally is great for quick experimentation and keeping costs low, but cloud environments offer many key advantages when scaling to larger datasets.
 Personally, I don't have access to powerful GPUs locally, so using the cloud gives me easy access to GPU or TPU instances for faster, more efficient training.
 For many use cases, running a few training jobs incurs relatively low costs (at least cheaper than investing in similar hardware locally).